PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-19 Collecting EEG Signals with a Raspberry PI and a MUSE 2 headset (FLAVIO FROHLICH, PH.D Frohlich Lab) :
+19 Collecting EEG Signals with a Raspberry PI and a MUSE 2 headset (Flavio Frohlich, PH.D, FROHLICH LAB) :

 .
 .